guifereis/airgraph/README.md

 Dataset is a couple years out of date so you must double-check there aren't actually valid 1-stop itins.

 Code is very quick and rough.
+Python 2.